 I’ve started doing some mini website audits on my Instagram stories, and people love seeing the quick website tips.
-So, I wanted to do a bit further of a website audit and take a dive into some influencer’s websites!
-It’s not nearly as in-depth as what I do with clients, but I’ll still be taking a look at SEO, content, design, and their online presence.
+So, I wanted to do a bit further of a website audit and take a dive into some influencer’s websites, like Annie Miller!
+It’s not nearly as in-depth as what I do with clients, but I’ll still be taking a look at SEO, content, and design.

 There are plenty of online personal trainers – but not all do both the training AND the business side well.
 I stumbled across Annie Miller of Fit Design by Annie on Instagram a few months ago, and have loved learning from her!
 Her tips are so practical, her wit is on point, and I love how she runs her business.
 So, let’s dive in!

 I’ve seen plenty of websites from those in the fitness industry, and Annie’s is one of the best.
 Overall, her website design is very clean and concise.
 Her visuals are cohesive, and it all feels like it belongs together.

 I’ve seen plenty of websites from those in the fitness industry, and Annie’s is one of the best.
 Overall, her website design is very clean and concise.
 Her visuals are cohesive, and it all feels like it belongs together.
 She’s not adding unnecessary content or clutter.